yoren/gravityflow/readme.txt

 - Added total count indicator below the inbox when entry count > 150.
 - Updated the auto-update and license check component.
 - Updated the field labels in the entry detail page to display the full label instead of the admin label.
-- Fixed an issue in the inbox where the form n  ame doesn't appear.
+- Fixed an issue in the inbox where the form name doesn't appear.

 = 1.2.0.4 =
 - Added the timeline attribute to the shortcode so the timeline can be hidden.